Wild Paths 2021

 The National Lottery Heritage Fund (NLHF) Skills for the Future (SFF) Programme has provided millions of pounds of funding to organisations that provide work-based training placements to meet a skills shortage in the heritage sector and help diversify the workforce.

-This year the programme sees Avon, Devon, Dorset, Somerset and Wiltshire Trusts teaming up to give people the chance to apply for nine-month long training placements in practical conservation and engagement skills.
+This year the programme sees Avon, Devon, Dorset, Somerset and Wiltshire Trusts teaming up to give people the chance to apply for ten-month long training placements in practical conservation and engagement skills.
 The partnership will offer people from diverse backgrounds a chance to access entry into a career in the natural heritage sector, by offering a comprehensive work-based training plan and a bursary of £1000 per month, to pay for rent, bills, food etc whilst they are in training.
 Wild Paths was launched in 2018 and aims to deliver 30 placements across three years.

 Who is Wild Paths for?

 The Wild Paths Training Programme is designed to enable participants to gain a broad range of hands-on experience that will give them the skills and confidence to make a valuable contribution to the conservation of the natural heritage, and to communicate with, inspire and enthuse others about our natural heritage.
 It is ideal for someone who is looking for a career working outdoors with wildlife and people, but candidates do not need to have any prior formal training in this sector.
 Candidates will however, need to demonstrate a genuine desire to work in natural heritage conservation.
 Candidate need to be over 18, but there is no upper age limit.
+All traineeships involve considerable manual work at times, often in difficult weather conditions on sites that are not easily accessible.
+An enthusiasm for getting stuck in, learning from the mentors and having a never give up attitude are definite requirements for these roles!

 Download more information on how to apply for a training placement below.